fluviofx/fluviofx/README.md

 ## This is not my project

-This is not my project but I have updated as it may have been abandoned.
+This is not my project but I have updated it to work with newer Unity versions.
 Before my latest updates it only worked with Unity 2019.2 and below.
-It now works fine with Unity 2020.3.38f1.
-If the original authors have updated it since, please ignore this repo!
+It now works fine with Unity 2020.3.28f1.
+I have done a pull request to fix the original.
+If the original repo has been updated since to fix this compatibility, please ignore this repo!

 ## 🚧 Active development 🚧